mozilla/browserid-crypto/README.md

        // certParamsArray is the array of individual cert params from each verification
        // payload is the assertion payload, and assertionParams is the assertion params.
     });

+Versioning
+====

+The formats of public-keys, as well as the special payload parameters of assertions and certificates, will be versioned.

+Not indicating a version number in the serialized payload indicates the alpha format in the BrowserID specification from June 2012.
+Otherwise, a version number is required.
+The BrowserID Beta version number is <tt>2012.08.15</tt>.

+By default, <tt>jwcrypto</tt> will use the latest format automatically, and will parse any past format (unless that becomes impossible, in which case we'll define behavior then.)

+The version of the data format can be discovered as:

+     jwcrypto.DATA_FORMAT_VERSION

+If one wishes to use <tt>jwcrypto</tt> with an older data format:

+     jwcrypto.setDataFormatVersion('2012.08.15');

+or, to use the pre-versioning format:

+     jwcrypto.setDataFormatVersion('');

+or, to go back to the library default:

+     jwcrypto.setDataFormatVersion();